WA Workers Compensation Law Changes 2024: What You Need To Know

 The Legislative Council passed a bill to modernise workers’ compensation laws in Western Australia.
-The new bill was to rewrite the existing Workers’ Compensation and Injury Management Act 1981.
+The new bill was to rewrite the existing Workers’ Compensation and Injury Management Act 1981 (now repealed).
 The aim was to provide clarity and insert some key changes as promised by the current state government.

 The draft Act was released for public consultation in 2021 and you can find the 40-odd submissions sent in on the WorkCover website.

-The Workers Compensation and Injury Management Act 2023 was assented to by the Governor on 24 October 2023 but as it relies heavily on the rules and regulations that haven’t been finalised yet so it is not expected to commence operation until 1 July 2024.
+The Workers Compensation and Injury Management Act 2023 was assented to by the Governor on 24 October 2023.
+It relies heavily on the rules and regulations that have now been finalised, it will commence operation on 1 July 2024.
 This is a repeal and replace Act, the old Act is gone and this new Act will take its place.

 Some Key Changes: